Back to main site

 An overview of net neutrality

-Net neutrality fulfils an important role in ensuring that people can freely access information and impart ideas across our information society.
-It promotes diversity, pluralism, and innovation.
+In principle, net neutrality protections are designed to safeguard freedom of expression and access to information online by ensuring that such freedoms are not determined by market forces or curtailed by network providers.
+Net neutrality aims to promotes diversity, pluralism, and innovation, and to ensure that people can freely access information and impart ideas across the information society.
 The Steering Committee on Media and Information Society of the Council of Europe, in its report on Protecting Human Rights through Network Neutrality, explained that net neutrality encourages internet users to freely elect how they use their internet connection.
 The Center for Technology and Democracy explains that:

-“preserving internet neutrality means preserving the power of individuals to make choices about how they use the Internet – what information to seek, receive, and impart, from which sources, and through which services.”
+“Preserving internet neutrality means preserving the power of individuals to make choices about how they use the Internet – what information to seek, receive, and impart, from which sources, and through which services.”(6)

 Net neutrality, development and human rights

 Yet despite the demonstrable link between human rights and net neutrality and the clearly defined position of the UNSR, the past decade has seen growing threats to net neutrality.
 It has been the subject of regulatory debates and radical shifts in regulations across the world.
-Additionally, norms and standards have started to develop, and, equally, attempts by state and non-state actors to influence net neutrality and individuals’ freedom of expression online are on the rise.
+Additionally, norms and standards have started to develop, and, equally, attempts by state and non-state actors to influence net neutrality and individuals’ freedom of expression online are pervasive.
 This will be outlined below.

 Current challenges and debates

 “Activists in advanced economies are struggling to communicate the importance of Net Neutrality for free expression, innovation, and competition, in some cases to audiences that are increasingly anti-regulation.
 Many in developing countries are facing down critics who argue that non-neutral internet access somehow functions as an “on-ramp” for the free and open internet.”
+The following examples illustrate the complexity of this debate.

 The fight for net neutrality in India

-The net neutrality debate came to the fore with two zero-rated options being offered to Indian users in 2015 – Facebook’s ‘Internet.org’ and Bharti Airtel’s ‘Airtel Zero’.
-In February 2015, Facebook (now Meta) launched Internet.org with the stated intention of providing free basic internet services to people in India, but only to selected online content.(10) At around the same time, Airtel launched Airtel Zero, a platform for zero-rated services, offering access to a range of content.
+The net neutrality debate came to the fore in India in 2015 with two zero-rated options being offered to Indian users – Facebook’s ‘Internet.org’ and Bharti Airtel’s ‘Airtel Zero’.
+Facebook (now Meta) launched Internet.org with the stated intention of providing free basic internet services to people in India, but only to selected online content.(15) At around the same time, Airtel launched Airtel Zero, a platform for zero-rated services, offering access to a range of content.
 Content providers paid Airtel to be included in this service.
-By April 2015, Airtel was the largest mobile ISP in India with 226 million customers.(11)
+By April 2015, Airtel was the largest mobile ISP in India with 226 million customers.(16)

-• In 2016, TRAI released regulations titled “Prohibition of discriminatory tariffs for data services” which, among other things, prohibited any service provider from offering or charging discriminatory tariffs for data services on the basis of content.
+• In 2016, TRAI released regulations titled “Prohibition of discriminatory tariffs for data services” which, among other things, prohibited any service provider from offering or charging discriminatory tariffs for data services on the basis of content.(17)

-• In 2018, the Indian Government pledged its commitment to the fundamental principles and concepts of net neutrality.
+• In 2018, the Indian Government pledged its commitment to the fundamental principles and concepts of net neutrality and was heralded for adopting the world’s strongest net neutrality norms.

-In 2015, following a DC Circuit Court of Appeals ruling, the Federal Communications Commission (FCC) in the U.S. enacted the historic Open Internet Rules, which prohibited internet providers from engaging with differential pricing for certain content or from giving preferential treatment to certain websites.(12) However, during the Trump presidency, the US government’s view on net neutrality changed.
+In 2015, following a Federal Court of Appeals ruling, the Federal Communications Commission (FCC) in the US enacted the historic Open Internet Rules, which prohibited internet providers from engaging with differential pricing for certain content or from giving preferential treatment to certain websites.(21)

-In 2018, the FCC’s repeal of the net neutrality rules became official.(14) Net neutrality advocates challenged this decision, and, in 2019, the DC Circuit Court ruled in favour of the FCC and upheld its repeal of the 2015 Rules.(15) In February 2020, despite attempts by various stakeholders, the DC Court of Appeals dismissed an appeal to reverse the repeal of the net neutrality rules.(16)
+However, during the Trump presidency, the US government’s view on net neutrality changed.
+In 2017, under new leadership, the FCC voted to repeal the Open Internet Rules.(22) This decision was viewed as a negative step for many digital rights and free expression activists.(23) Net neutrality advocates challenged this decision, but in 2019 the DC Circuit Court ruled in favour of the FCC and upheld its repeal of the 2015 Rules.(24) In 2020, the DC Court of Appeals dismissed an appeal seeking to reverse the decision.(25)

 Practically engaging with net neutrality